lets-talk-about-sex/app/README.md

 # Let's talk about sex - sex education progressive web app
-Mobile friendly sexeducation for young adults.
+Mobile friendly sexeducation for young adults. </br></br>

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.</br></br>

 ## Setup
 1. Clone the Reposetory to your Terminal